-The OECD Steel Committee provides a unique forum for governments and producers to come together to address the evolving challenges facing the steel industry, and identify political solutions to encourage open and transparent markets for steel.
+The OECD Steel Committee provides a unique forum for governments to come together to address the evolving challenges facing the steel industry, and identify political solutions to encourage open and transparent markets for steel.
 By fostering a global environment in which steel producers compete under fair conditions, the OECD contributes to a more viable and sustainable steel industry, so that steel continues to contribute to improved economic prosperity around the world.

 environmental performance, and particularly the contribution of energy efficiency technologies as well as developments in breakthrough technologies to address climate change.